More than 100 years of social contribution activities

 (1939)

-Matsumoto Tomekichi and Fujikura companies establish the Fujikura Laboratory (now the Fujikura Foundation) for research and development and research grants.
+Tomekichi Matsumoto and Fujikura companies establish the Fujikura Laboratory (now the Fujikura Foundation) for research and development and research grants.

 Matsumoto Tomekichi donated 100,000 yen to establish the Fujikura Laboratory, and Fujikura Electric Wire, Fujikura Industries, and Fujikura Chemical Industries donated 1.1 million yen to that amount, and preparations for the establishment were underway.
 Matsumoto Tomekichi passed away during this process, and Matsumoto Shinta (the second president) took over, and the Fujikura Laboratory (Foundation) was established in April 1939 (Showa 14).
 The purpose of this institute was to carry out research and development and to provide grants for research expenses to researchers.
 It was established on the site of Nippon Signal Co., Ltd. in Yono, Saitama Prefecture (now Saitama City).